Fatty Liver Diet Helps You Restore Your Liver Health

 - Eat foods that help to detoxify your liver such as onions, garlic, broccoli, cabbage, cauliflower, collard greens, kale, Brussels sprouts and fresh beets.
 I think that you will enjoy this Healthy Broccoli Soup Recipe

 - Eat spices such as turmeric and cinnamon.
 Check out this recipe for Turmeric Tea.

 - Eat whole grain breads and brown rice in moderation.

-- Eat small amounts (2 in by 2 in square) of natural, hard Swiss cheeses like Gouda, Edam or Jarlsberg.
+- Eat small amounts (size of two domino game pieces) of natural, hard Swiss cheeses like Gouda, Edam or Jarlsberg.

 If your Body Mass Index (BMI) is over 25, you are considered overweight and obese if it is over 30.
 You can use the BMI Calculator to determine your Body Mass Index.

 If you are overweight, you need to start reducing your weight.
 However, do not lose more than 1 or 2 pounds each week.
 A sudden loss of weight can actually worsen your fatty liver problem.

 You can conquer nonalcoholic fatty liver disease.
 You will, however, dedicate yourself to living a healthier lifestyle.
 The sooner you start the better.
 So start now to save your liver and save your life.